Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Methods for imputation and tipping point analysis

 \subsection{Model-based imputation}

-There exists different classes of models for time-to-event analysis, including parametric (e.g., exponential, Weibull) \cite{kleinbaum2012parametric}, semi-parametric (Cox proportional hazard model \cite{cox1972regression}) and non-parametric models (Kaplan-Meier method).
-Variations of those models could include covariate adjustment and weighting to improve goodness-of-fit under certain scenarios \citep{Jin2024cov}.
-Generally, in model-based imputation, a specific choice of model is fitted to the subset of patients who did not require imputation.
-This typically includes patients who had events and those who were censored for administrative reasons.
-Based on the fitted models, a sensitivity parameter $\delta$ is introduced to modify the estimated hazard or the survival function after the censoring time $c_i$ as
+In model-based imputation, a specific choice of parametric model \citep{kleinbaum2012parametric} with parameters $\beta$ is fitted separately to each arm using all available data.
+Based on the fitted models and the intended imputation, a sensitivity parameter $\delta$ is introduced to modify the estimated hazard or the survival function after the censoring time $c_i$ as

-which is then used to generate hypothetical event times for patients in the set $\{N_c\}$ who require imputation.
-This is also known as the delta-adjustment method which is thoroughly described in \cite{Lipkovich2016} and will not be detailed in this paper.
-Additionally, to account for the inherent variability associated with such imputations, a multiple imputation approach is applied.